Topology-aware Serverless Function-Execution Scheduling: Introduction

-The case concerns an edge-cloud-continuum system to control and perform both predictive maintenance and anomaly detection over a fleet of robots in the production line.
+The case concerns a cloud-edge-continuum system to control and perform both predictive maintenance and anomaly detection over a fleet of robots in the production line.
 The system runs three categories of computational tasks: i) predictions of critical events, performed by analysing data produced by the robots, ii) non-critical predictions and generic control activities, and iii) machine learning tasks.
 Tasks i) follow a closed-control loop between the fleet that generates data and issues these tasks and the workers that run these tasks and can act on the fleet.
 Since tasks i) can avert potential risks, they must execute with the lowest latency and their control signals must reach the fleet urgently.
 The users of the system launch the other categories of tasks.
 These are not time-constrained, but tasks iii) have resource-heavy requirements.

 We depict the solution that we have designed for the deployment of the system in \cref{fig:example}.
 We consider three kinds of functions, one for each category of tasks: critical functions~\critFn{} (in \cref{fig:example}), generic functions~\genFn{}, and machine learning functions~\cloudFn{}.
 To guarantee low-latency and the possibility to immediately act on the robots, we execute \emph{critical} functions~\critFn{} on edge devices (workers $W_{1},\ldots,W_i$ in \cref{fig:example}) directly connected to the robots.
 Since machine-learning algorithms require a considerable amount of resources that the company prefers to provision on-demand, we execute the machine-learning functions \cloudFn{} on a public cloud, outside the company's perimeter ($W_{k+1},\ldots,W_j$ in \cref{fig:example}).
-The generic functions~\genFn{} do not have specific, resource-heavy requirements.
+The generic functions~\genFn{} do not have specific, resource-heavy requirements, but they might need to access the database {\it db} executing in the local network.
 Hence, we schedule these preferably on the local cluster ($W_{i+1},\ldots,W_k$ in \cref{fig:example}) and use on-demand public-cloud workers when the local ones are at full capacity.

 For performance and reliability, our solution considers two function-scheduling controllers for the internal workers, i.e., the controllers $\mathit{LocalCtl_1}$ and $\mathit{LocalCtl_2}$, and one for cloud workers, i.e., the controller $\mathit{CloudCtl}$.
 One local controller, namely $\mathit{LocalCtl_1}$, has a dedicated low-latency connection with the edge devices able to act on the fleet.